C-segment: Sales figures in Europe

-Jump in segment total sales after 2019. year is because premium cars are included.

-From 2013-2018 premium cars had separate count, and are not included in mainstream total sales.

-Premium brands and models are marked italic.

-Electric cars are included in C-segment from 2020. year.
+Note: Sales of premium C-segment vehicles were recorded separately until 2019, where they were consolidated into total segment sales along with D-segment premium cars.
+Premium brands and models are marked in italic.
+Electric car sales were first included in the segment total in 2020.

 Market share in Europe

-2019 - The compact car segment in Europe sees 5% fewer deliveries in 2019, as Europe’s #2 segment is down to 2.65 million sales, or 16.9% of the total European car market, down from 18% in 2018.
+2019 – The compact car segment in Europe sees 5% fewer deliveries in 2019, as Europe’s #2 segment is down to 2.65 million sales, or 16.9% of the total European car market, down from 18% in 2018.

-2020 - Sales of compact cars in Europe are down 24% to 2.03 million in 2020, perfectly in line with the overall market.
+2020 – Sales of compact cars in Europe are down 24% to 2.03 million in 2020, perfectly in line with the overall market.
 And while Europeans bought more small crossovers than compact cars in the first three quarters of the year, in the full-year score the pecking order is returned to “normal”, with an advantage of 17,000 sales for the compact class.
 This result is mostly due to a wave of VW ID.3 (self)registrations, especially in December.
 We expect small crossovers to become Europe’s #2 segment in 2021 by a large margin.